tkeskinturk/tkeskinturk.github.io/README.md

-I am an upcoming PhD student of Sociology at Duke University.
+I am an incoming PhD student of Sociology at Duke University.

 ## About Me